Sykepenger – compendium – transfer to Poland

 2.1 Sykemelding

-The first step to obtaining a sykepenger is to submit a sykemelding (legemelding/medical certificate) or egenmelding.
+The first NOKok to receive a sykepenger is to submit a sykemelding (legemelding/medical certificate) or egenmelding.
 Sykemelding is granted by a doctor who assesses whether the patient is medically incapable of working.

-In special cases of illness, sykemelding may be issued by, for example, a chiropractor or dentist.
+In special cases of illness, a sykemelding may be issued by, for example, a chiropractor or a dentist.

 We always send Sykemelding in one form: digital or paper.
 It is extremely important to stick to this rule and not to duplicate applications.